 Summer skin problems such as prickly heat, heat rash, etc. can be managed with cool showers or anoint with sandalwood paste and the all-important Aloe Vera gel.
 In the summer months, your hair to gets damaged due to heat and sweat.
 Take extra care of hair and try not to expose your hair to heat.

 Hot and spicy food must be avoided in summer.
 People suffering from piles, acidity, gastric or mouth ulcers, should take extra precautions.
 In summer, the pitta dosha increases and causes indigestion, acid reflux and nausea which take your digestive system for a toss.
 Add digestive spices to your food such as cumin, coriander, fennel, and turmeric.

 Ayurvedic herbs that help you internally in summer are:

 1. Kapiva’s Aloe Vera & Turmeric juice is an excellent combination which will help your physical mechanisms and enhance your health.

 2. Kapiva’s Amla + Digest capsule will help your digestion system and regularize your bowel movement, as toxins tend to build up in the liver during the summer, which can cause sensitive skin to overreact to the sun.
 It is important to keep your digestive system running smoothly to flush out toxins.

-3. Kapiva’s Karela juice is very effective in bringing down pitta levels in the body and thus, helps us to regulate our body mechanisms.
+3. Karela Jamun juice by Kapiva is very effective in bringing down pitta levels in the body and thus, helps us to regulate our body mechanisms.

-5. Kapiva’s Aloe Vera gel protects your skin from effects of the sun by hydrating it for a longer time and preventing pimples, acne, wrinkles and other skin problems.
+5. Aloe Vera gel by Kapiva protects your skin from effects of the sun by hydrating it for a longer time and preventing pimples, acne, wrinkles and other skin problems.

 6. Kapiva’s Neem tablets help to reduce pitta dosha and also eliminates toxins from the blood.